 This Northern Portuguese city made its name (quite literally) through its famous dessert port wines, hence Porto.
-Any wine enthusiast will have a marvelous time in Porto, enjoying Portugal’s underrated wines.
+Any wine enthusiast will have a marvellous time in Porto, enjoying Portugal’s underrated wines.

-That said, this charming, small city is well worth visiting, even if you don’t drink a sip.
+That said, this charming, small city is well worth visiting, even if you don’t have a tipple.

 Wander around the medieval streets surrounded by neo-classical and modernist architecture, and stroll alongside the riverside promenades while sampling Portuguese food and drink.